The Everett Exorcism

 "We're having fun, aren't we, Priest?"
 Tim asked.

-Niccolo couldn't contain a shudder, and the movement caused his shoulder to bump against one of the boxes behind him.
-The noise it made wasn't that loud, but to Niccolo, it rumbled like an explosion in the stillness of the basement.
+Niccolo couldn't contain a shudder, and the movement bumped his shoulder against one of the boxes behind him.
+The noise wasn't loud, but in the stillness of the basement it rumbled like an explosion.

-If his pursuer heard, though, he didn't let on.
+His pursuer gave no sign.
 Tim hummed to himself as he took his first step down the staircase.
-It creaked heavily underfoot, and Father Paladina winced when dust fell on his head.
+It creaked heavily underfoot, and Father Paladina winced as dust drifted onto his head.

-Another step; the sound of the boot on the stairs sounded like a nail in the priest's coffin.
-Tim kept on coming, humming a tuneless tone, until the father could see muddy boots in front of his face.
+Another step; the boot on the stairs landed like a nail in a coffin lid.
+Tim kept on coming, humming a tuneless tone, until muddy boots came into view a foot from Niccolo's face.

 "Priest?
 You know I'll find you.
 You can't hide from me."

-Niccolo's whole body trembled, and the man had called it true.
+Niccolo's whole body trembled.
+The man had called it true.
 His hiding place offered nothing—weak, pathetic, exposed.
-As soon as Tim reached the bottom of the staircase, he would spy Niccolo.
+As soon as Tim reached the bottom of the staircase, he would spot Niccolo.
 The priest had backed himself into a corner and had nowhere to go.

 He shouldn't have stayed here at Saint Joseph's Cathedral alone.
-Should have gone with Father Reynolds to his home; splitting up had turned into a terrible idea, and one that might well cost him his life.
+Should have gone with Father Reynolds to his home; splitting up had been a terrible idea, and one that might cost him his life.

 Father Reynolds's life, too.
-The realization struck like a fist.
-Jackson had gone home, but no doubt, whoever had sent this creature after Niccolo had gone after him as well.
+The thought struck like a fist.
+Jackson had gone home, but no doubt whoever had sent this creature after Niccolo had gone after him as well.
 Father Paladina hadn't warned his friend of the danger.
 He regretted that, now.
-Jackson had no way of defending himself and knew nothing of the danger.
+Jackson had no way of defending himself and no idea what was coming.
 Niccolo had led him like a lamb to the slaughter.

-Tim Spencer reached the bottom step, and Niccolo could see his back through the gap in the risers.
-He had nowhere to run and no possible way to get out of this.
+Tim Spencer reached the bottom step.
+Niccolo had a clear view of his back through the gap in the risers.
+Nowhere to run.
+No way out.
 It was over.
 He was about to die.

 Continue the story